ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

   `iptables -A INPUT -p tcp --dport 8888 -j ACCEPT`

  When you see the Jupyter start page, open the Spark_KMeansSample.ipynb notebook.
- Watch the output of the notebook container while the notebook kernel launches a Toree server inside dashDB.
+ Watch the output of the notebook container while the notebook kernel launches a Toree server inside dashDB and the browser title for the notebook still displays "(Starting) <notebook name>".
  Note that it can take more than a minute before the kernel is fully started and responsive.

 7. Run the sample notebook to verify that you can access the dashDB database and perform Spark analytics modeling.